-'Department of the Treasury' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Department of the Treasury' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Department of the Treasury is an American Federal government department which is tasked with financing the spending of the United States.
 It bears the responsibility for raising funds by issuing and selling treasury bills, notes, and bonds to banks and investors.